terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/sharedfilesystem_share_v2.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the V2 Shared File System client.
+A Shared File System client is needed to read a share.
+If omitted, the `region` argument of the provider is used.

 * `name` - (Optional) The name of the share.

 * `description` - (Optional) The human-readable description for the share.